Romeo District Court in Macomb County

 In a felony case, the prosecutor and defense lawyer might be able to work out a plea bargain or charge reduction to a misdemeanor.
 This can occur at the PCC or on the day of the preliminary examination.
 If that happens at the 42-1 District Court in Romeo, one of the local judges will accept the plea and sentence the defendant.

-At this time, two things are determined, (a) if a crime was committed and (b) if there is probable cause to believe this defendant perpetrated this crime.
+Two things are determined at the preliminary examination hearing in the Romeo District Court: (a) if a crime was committed and (b) if there is probable cause to believe this defendant perpetrated this crime.
 Guilt or innocence is not determined.
-If the judge determines there is enough evidence, the judge will bind the case over (move the case) to the circuit court in Mt.
+If the judge determines the prosecution presented sufficient evidence, the judge will bind the case over (move the case) to the circuit court in Mt.
 Clemens for further proceedings.
-If there is insufficient evidence, some or all of the charges will be dismissed.
+If there is insufficient evidence, some or all charges will be dismissed.

-Types of Cases Routinely Handled in the 42-1 District Court in Romeo
+Types of Cases Routinely Handled in Romeo District Court

 - OWI, DUI, OWVI